Timonwa/demo-ui-library/readme.md

 - Install the dependencies using `npm install`.
 - View the components in the browser using `npm run storybook`.
 - Make your changes.
-- Test your changes using `npm test`.
+- Test the changes using `npm test`.
 - Build the library using `npm run build`.
-- Commit your changes and push them to your forked repository.
+- Commit the changes and push them to your forked repository.
+- Publish the package on [npm](https://www.npmjs.com/).
+- Install and use the package in your project.

 ## License